ankane/pgsync/README.md

 ## Installation

+pgsync is a command line tool.
+To install, run:

 ```sh
 gem install pgsync
 ```

+This will give you the `pgsync` command.

-And in your project directory, run:
+In your project directory, run:

 ```sh
 pgsync --setup